 Operating Code 7 (OC7)

-The NESO Grid Code SME noted whether it would be more appropriate to include the Space Weather notifications in OC2 or BC1, commenting that there are a lot of similarites between the approach in BC1..5.4 (Reserve and System Margin) and the propsals for the Space Weather modification, especially the references back to OC7.
+The NESO Grid Code SME questioned whether it would be more appropriate to include the space weather notifications in OC2 or BC1, commenting that there are a lot of similarites between the approach in BC1..5.4 (Reserve and System Margin) and the propsals for the Space Weather modification, especially the references back to OC7.
 They noted that OC2 covers outages in planning timescales, whereas BC1 covers issues in the pre-gate closure period.
-The NESO SME noted that the space weather notification work covers the priod towards the end of OC2 timescales but also transitions over into BC1 timescales so the issue is not clear cut.
+The NESO SME noted that the space weather notification work covers the period towards the end of OC2 timescales but also transitions over into BC1 timescales so the issue is not clear cut.
 The SME also stated that changes to BC1 would have EBR implications and would require at least a one-month consultation period.
 The Proposer suggested it would be appropriate to raise this as a specific Consultation question.

 Workgroup Consultation question 7: Do you believe that the proposed legal drafting currently developed for OC2 is best included in OC2 or BC1 bearing in mind the Space Weather timescales involved?